 If you want to walk out from St Cuthbert's House for a meal, the centre of Seahouses is just over half a mile from here and a very easy, gentle stroll taking perhaps 12-15 minutes.
 If that's too far, then the nearest place to eat is The Longstone House Hotel 01665 721202 (although you can usually walk-in) which is just 50m from St Cuthbert's House.
 Perfect then, if you don't want to walk far!
 They serve adequate pub food in an unsophisticated setting.

 We also have two very good Indian restaurants in the village - we prefer the Spice House 01665 720345 but The Brasserie 01665 720999 is also very good.
 The Indian restaurants are the only places which serve a meal beyond 9pm.

 And of course Seahouses is famous for fish 'n chips too - Lewis's or Neptune are our firm recommendations.
 Be aware that the fish 'n chip shops don't stay open late into the evening.

-For good food in a more traditional setting (eg nibbles and drinks served in the Drawing Room before dinner, sorbet between courses - you get the picture?) we like Grays Restaurant at The Waren House Hotel at Budle Bay 01668 214581.
+For good-quality food in a more 'traditional' setting (eg nibbles and drinks served in the Drawing Room before dinner, sorbet between courses - you get the picture?) we like Grays Restaurant at The Waren House Hotel at Budle Bay 01668 214581.
 The surroundings are quaintly old-fashioned, and the service sometimes isn't very sophisticated, but their team of chefs is proud to source locally, and they present good food beautifully.
-This country-house has an 'old-fashioned' charm and elegance, although it isn't expensive.
+This country-house hotel has an 'old-fashioned' charm and elegance, although it isn't expensive.
 We feel that this place offers something 'different' to most other good-quality restaurants locally, and so we regard it as a great 'special occasion' destination.
 Waren House is about 4 miles from SCH, so again, a car or taxi is required.

 A pub serving above-average pub-grub is The Jolly Fisherman at Craster 01665 576461, about 20 minutes away.